cybozu-go/neco/docs/neco-updater.md

 etcd connection refused.

 It also periodically checks GitHub release of this repository.
-To prevent rate limits for GitHub, It is highly recommended that set personal access token by `neco config set github-token TOKEN`.
+To prevent rate limits for GitHub, it is highly recommended that set personal access token by `neco config set github-token TOKEN`.